 My writing is greatly influenced by my Catholic Faith, which is the most important part of my life.
 I enjoy writing Catholic themes in a way that’s accessible to anyone, Catholic or not.

 Writing is only one of a myriad of hobbies of mine.
 I enjoy nearly everything!
 But music is my greatest passion after (maybe even before) writing.
 Baroque music – Handel in particular – is one of the most wonderful things in the world.
 I love singing, and I also play piano and organ.
-It’s interesting how playing piano can tie in with writing.
+It’s fascinating how music can tie in with writing.
 I often come up with stories to match a specific piece of music, to create emotion when I play, and several times I’ve realised how I could actually write a book based on these stories.

 Of course, because I’m the greatest procrastinator on earth, none of these stories has actually taken shape on paper yet.